 Chief of Police

 Uniform Patrol Division

-Traffic Enforcement UnitThe Traffic Enforcement Unit (TEU) is responsible for the enforcement of the State's traffic codes.
+Traffic Enforcement UnitThe Traffic Enforcement Unit (TEU)'s goal is to reduce the number of traffic accidents/fatalities and to gain voluntary compliance to Georgia's traffic laws by continually making traffic stops in high complaint areas and high accident locations.
+TEU is responsible for the enforcement of the State's traffic codes.
 TEU focuses much of its activity based on statistical data and citizen requests.
-Two officers are assigned to a DUI Task Force that works during times that DUI drivers are most likely to be on the road and one officer is assigned to investigate Hit & Run accidents.
-The rest of the unit focuses on highly visible enforcement of traffic laws in the City such as speed limits in school zones, problem areas in neighborhoods and rush hour traffic in the morning and evening.
+TEU is comprised of motorcycle officers, the DUI task force, and Hit & Run accidents investigations.
+The unit focuses on highly visible enforcement of traffic laws in the City such as speed limits in school zones, problem areas in neighborhoods and rush hour traffic in the morning and evening.
 Members of TEU are also highly-trained in the technical aspects of accident investigation and reconstruction.